r-wasm/webr/README.md

 Complete release packages, including R WebAssembly binaries, are available to download for self hosting in the [GitHub Releases section](https://github.com/r-wasm/webr/releases).

+Docker images containing a pre-built webR development environment can be found in the [GitHub Packages section](https://github.com/r-wasm/webr/pkgs/container/webr).

 ## Building webR from source
 R's source code and supporting libraries are written in both C/C++ and Fortran.
-Source files can be compiled with either a [custom development version of LLVM flang](https://github.com/lionel-/f18-llvm-project/commits/fix-webr) (the default) or with gfortran and Dragonegg (using the `--with-dragonegg` configure option).
+Source files can be compiled with either a [custom development version of LLVM flang](https://github.com/lionel-/f18-llvm-project/commits/fix-webr) (the default) or with `gfortran` and Dragonegg (using the `--with-dragonegg` configure option).

-If you are compiling webR using the default toolchain, ensure that you first install the following required prerequisites:
+If you are compiling webR using the default toolchain, ensure that you first install the following required prerequisites in your build environment:
  * [Emscripten SDK](https://emscripten.org/docs/getting_started/downloads.html) (>=3.1.35)
  * cmake
  * gperf